 In addition to reporting withholding tax throughout the year (weekly, monthly, or quarterly), payers are required to also submit an annual information return and 1099s or W-2Gs to the Department if they contain Colorado state withholding information.
-Payers generally must furnish 1099/W-2G statements to the payee on or before the last day of January and must file them with the Colorado Department of Revenue by the same deadline as applies to filing the statements with the IRS.
-In general, payers must file 1099/W-2Gs with the IRS and the Department either by the last day of February or, if filing the statements electronically, by the last day of March.
+1099/W-2G statements must be filed with the Colorado Department of Revenue and furnished to the payee on or before the last day of January.
+A penalty may be assessed for each 1099 or W-2G that is filed late.